teuben/nemo/docs/source/bench.rst

 Benchmarking
 ============

-In this section we'll discuss some of the benchmarks.
 How fast does the N-body treecode run?
 To what degree does optimization/vectorizing help?
 When do programs become I/O dominated?
 Some of the numbers quoted below should